Tools4everBV/-HelloID-Conn-Prov-Source-SDB-Planning-API/README.md

 ### Connection settings

-The following settings are required to connect to the API.
+The following settings are required to connect to the SDB API.

 | Setting        | Description                                                              | Mandatory |
 | -------------- | ------------------------------------------------------------------------ | --------- |